The Sundance Trail

 cacti, over the very upper end of Sheep Canyon and into more flat slickrock land beyond.
 At one point it crosses a disused 4WD track that leads northwest, across Dry Mesa to a viewpoint above Cataract Canyon and the Colorado River.
 On the Sundance Trail, Dark Canyon first comes into view as the path traverses the north edge of a short side ravine and descends quite gradually until near the end; it comes close to the rim of the main gorge before bending back south and dropping very steeply via a boulder-strewn slope to the valley floor, down 1,000 feet in less than a mile.
 The final stretch is along a streambed, descending to a tree-lined area beside the stream of the main canyon, which has various places for primitive camping.

-Once at the end of the official trail, options are to follow a lesser path up Dark Canyon, enter the nearby tributaries of Lean-To and Lost canyons or explore the lower gorge, perhaps as far as the Colorado River/Lake Powell.
+Once at the end of the official Sundance Trail, options are to follow a lesser path up Dark Canyon, enter the nearby tributaries of Lean-To and Lost canyons or explore the lower gorge, perhaps as far as the Colorado River/Lake Powell.
 This latter trip encounters the best scenery, as here the canyon contains a sizeable stream flowing over many waterfalls, pools and cascades, with level terraces in between.
 In some places the stream cuts into an unusual grey-blue limestone layer made up of many thin strata, forming quite a narrow V-shaped channel.
 A faint path runs on ledges above the stream for a while, to bypass some of the larger waterfalls, though most of the route is in or alongside the water.
 The trip is possible most of the year, except after heavy rains which can cause the water levels to rise significantly.

 A hike up or down the Sundance Trail can take less than 90 minutes, though for those with large packs, or during hot weather, twice this time may be needed.